 Complaints and investigations regarding restraint practices are covered by District Policy 132, Steps for Handling Complaints.
-At this time, if parents of a student have concerns/complaints about SPS policy and/or procedures regarding physical restraint and/or the use of time out procedures, they should contact the building administrator and the Assistant Superintendent for Student Services to file concerns/complaints and/or initiate an investigation on a particular student.
+At this time, if parents of a student have concerns/complaints about SPS policy and/or procedures regarding physical restraint and/or the use of time out procedures, they should contact the building administrator and the Director of Special Education and Pupil Personnel Services Assistant Superintendent for Student Services to file concerns/complaints and/or initiate an investigation on a particular student.
 Investigations will include a review of the written incident report(s), staff interviews, consultation from district Board Certified Behavior Analyst and communication with families.